LuckyHyena/DnD/homebrew/5e_reference.md

 Obscurity:
 - **Wisdom (_Perception_) checks** based on sight suffer disadvantage when their targets are **lightly obscured**.
-- Creatures are effectively __blinded__ when trying to see into **heavily obscured** areas: they automatically fail any ability check that depends on sight, they suffer disadvantage on all attack rolls, and anyone firing back at them (without also being _blinded_ by whatever is obscuring them) has advantage on attack rolls.
+- Creatures are effectively __blinded__ when trying to see into **heavily obscured** areas: they automatically fail any ability check that depends on sight, they suffer disadvantage on all attack rolls into the area, and anyone firing back at them (without also being _blinded_ by whatever is obscuring them) has advantage on attack rolls.
+  - When someone fires out of heavy obscurity they normally reveal the square they're firing from, but they're still __invisible__ to their effectively-blinded target.

 For terrain such as walls and windows, the maximum obscurity assumes the character is **actively (and successfully)** trying to use the terrain to hide.
 Likewise the cover assumes the character is actively dodging among the features of the terrain.
 In both cases a character must be [_able to move_](#able-to-move).